couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 ## Creating a Transaction

 To create a transaction, an application must supply its logic inside an arrow function, including any conditional logic required.
-Once the arrow function has successfully run to conclusion, the transaction will be automatically committed.
+Once the arrow function has successfully run to completion, the transaction will be automatically committed.
 If at any point an error occurs, the transaction will rollback and the arrow function may run again.